 More About My Story

-Put your feet up, relax, and sink yourself into this beautiful short documentary created by ICandyFilms telling the story of how the book came to be and showing you what this project of mine is all about …enjoy!
+Put your feet up, relax, and sink yourself into this beautiful short documentary created by ICandyFilms showing gorgeous forest scenery and telling the story of how the book came to be—showing you what this project of mine is all about …enjoy!

 I live in a cabin my husband and I built in the forest on a mountainside in the wild Kootenays region of the Canadian Rockies; in the Slocan Valley, near Nelson ~ a haven for free-thinkers and people who have chosen alternative lifestyles, tucked away in the remote southeast corner of British Columbia, Canada.